elepedus/kino_phoenix_live_view/README.md

-# KinoPhoenixLiveview
+# KinoPhoenixLiveView

-[KinoPhoenixLiveview](https://hexdocs.pm/kino) allows you to embed Phoenix LiveView applications within [Livebook](https://livebook.dev) as interactive Kino widgets.
+[KinoPhoenixLiveView](https://hexdocs.pm/kino) allows you to embed Phoenix LiveView applications within [Livebook](https://livebook.dev) as interactive Kino widgets.
 It abstracts away the complexity of setting up a full Phoenix endpoint by providing a simple interface with pre-configured option sets.